 Uninsured motorist (UM) coverage is insurance that you buy for yourself in the event you are involved in an accident with somebody who doesn’t have any insurance.
 Therefore, the other party was uninsured.

 Underinsured motorist coverage (UIM), applies if you are involved in an accident and the other person has some, but does not have enough, coverage.
-If your policy has limits greater than the at-fault driver’s coverage, it is available to supplement the available coverage, up to your own policy limit.
+If your policy has limits greater than the at-fault driver’s coverage, it is available to supplement the available coverage up to your own policy limit.

-Because of Maryland’s laws, having UM/UIM is highly recommended, so it is important to understand how they work.
+Because of Maryland’s laws, having UM/UIM insurance is highly recommended, so it is important to understand how they work.

 How Does Uninsured Or Underinsured Motorist Coverage Work In Maryland?
 What Does It Typically Cover?